BES POST Fellowship 2023

 The BES POST Fellowship

-Fellowships offer great opportunities to PhD students, to gain an insider’s view of how Parliament works.
-During the three month Fellowship, successful candidates hone their ability to communicate scientific issues to a wider audience, by writing policy briefs for MPs and Peers.
+The BES POST Fellowship offers a PhD student with a great opportunity to gain an insider’s view of how Parliament works.
+During this three-month fellowship, the successful candidate will hone their ability to communicate scientific issues to a wider audience, by writing policy briefs for MPs and Peers.
 Fellows work closely with people across the UK Parliament and get to see how select committees, all party parliamentary groups and libraries work.

 POST fellows have in the past: